Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 We will remember them".

 The Balloon Command, set up on 1st November 1938, was responsible for maintaining the barrage balloon defence system throughout the British Isles.
-Large balloons, some containing explosives were teathered around key targets, such as industrial areas, ports and harbours to protect them from dive bombers, forcing them to fly above the balloons into the concentrated anti aircraft fire.
+Large balloons, some containing explosives were tethered around key targets, such as industrial areas, ports and harbours to protect them from dive bombers, forcing them to fly above the balloons into the concentrated anti-aircraft fire.

 Barrage Balloons over London